peerkar/liferay-gsearch/README.md

 This installs the basic functionality.
 If you're having problems or want to install all the features, see full instructions below.

+For choosing the right version of custom Elasticsearch adapter, com.liferay.portal.search.elasticsearch-VERSION-GSEARCH-PATCHED.jar, please see [Step 2 - Install the Custom Elasticsearch Adapter](#Installation_2) below.

 1) Download and deploy following jars from [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/latest)

 * com.liferay.portal.search.elasticsearch-VERSION-GSEARCH-PATCHED.jar